ernestorodriguez/parallelogram-graph/README.md

 ```

-This will install al depencencies for test and compile
+This will install al dependencies for test and compile

 ## Run test